mkulaczkowski/clusterone-tutorials/README.md

 # clusterone-tutorials

-This repository is a collection of tutorials for ClusterOne, TensorFlow, and other related things.
+This repository is a collection of tutorials for Clusterone, TensorFlow, and other related things.

 It is currently doing its baby steps, but it will get more crowded as we add more tutorials over time.